fkottas/credit-risk-modelling-python/data/synthetic/README.md

-# Synthetic Data
+# Synthetic and Semi-Synthetic Data

-This folder contains synthetic datasets generated for the book.
+This folder contains educational datasets generated for the book.

+Some datasets are fully synthetic.
+Others are semi-synthetic, meaning they may use the structure of public datasets and add simulated credit, fraud, behavioral, LGD, EAD, or IFRS 9 variables.

+These datasets:
+- do not represent real customers
+- do not represent real financial transactions
-These datasets do not represent real individuals, real companies, or real transactions.
+- do not represent any real bank, fintech, or portfolio
-They are created only for educational and modelling purposes.
+- are created only for educational modelling exercises

+They should not be used for production decision-making.